"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills in the Wild: Conclusion

 \section{Conclusion}

-We present, to the best of our knowledge, the first large-scale measurement of the malicious agent skill ecosystem, constructing a three-tiered labeled dataset from 98,380 skills and confirming 157 malicious skills with 632 vulnerabilities through behavioral verification.
+We present, to the best of our knowledge, the first large-scale measurement of the malicious agent skill ecosystem: starting from a 98,380-skill snapshot, we construct a labeled dataset of 157 behaviorally-confirmed malicious skills with 632 vulnerabilities.
 Our measurement reveals a rapidly maturing ecosystem: skills layer an average of 4.03 techniques across a median of 3 kill chain phases.
 The ecosystem has bifurcated into two negatively correlated archetypes: Data Thieves and Agent Hijackers.
 A single industrialized actor accounts for 54.1\% of observed activity through templated brand impersonation.
 Evasion increases monotonically with attacker sophistication, while a growing class of platform-native attacks weaponizes the AI platform's own trust mechanisms.
-The 93.6\% removal rate following responsible disclosure demonstrates that platforms remain responsive to threat intelligence.
+The 100\% removal rate (157/157) following responsible disclosure demonstrates that platforms remain responsive to threat intelligence.
 To support future research, we release our complete dataset and analysis pipeline~\cite{skillscan_artifacts}.
 In the future, we will track agent platforms longitudinally as adoption grows, perform cross-platform analysis, and externally validate detection signatures derived from our dataset.